 - The execution of simulations to verify the proper operation of GeoSHAPE in the routine activities of the EOCs.

 Disasters usually exceed the capabilities of the affected communities.
 In such cases, local authorities must rely on departmental, provincial or national authorities for assistance.

-In many countries, hierarchical structures have been established to respond to disasters in a more timely and effectively fashion, including EOCs operated at the municipal, state or provincial and national levels.
+In many countries, hierarchical structures have been established to respond to disasters in a more timely and effective fashion, including EOCs operated at the municipal, state/provincial and national levels.
 The incorporation of the use of tools such as GeoSHAPE in these hierarchical structures can facilitate the conduct of the following activities:

 - Collect data in the field to prepare the damage and needs assessment, and relay it to municipal EOCs;

 - Elaborate situational maps in the municipal EOCs and share them with the EOCs at the departmental, provincial and national levels;

 - Incorporate complementary features in such maps, including relevant notes, and facilitate the elaboration of additional maps at the state, provincial and national levels by combining the information included in the situational maps of all the affected municipalities;

 - Update the maps while maintaining their integrity, consistency and provenance;

 - Share maps and other information with other relevant stakeholders, including non-governmental organizations (NGOs), the private sector and the international humanitarian community;

 - Contribute to the decision-making process by offering the fastest and most efficient way to respond to disasters in all affected sites.